Written by Divinity Nutra, Updated on June 5, 2022

 We know the primary turmeric health benefits include its antibacterial, antiviral, anti-inflammatory, and antioxidant activity.
 Current evidence suggests curcumin also contains antifungal properties.
 Multiple tests concluded that turmeric could reduce candida overgrowth and target fungal infections with moderate success.

-- Read the studies on turmeric and candida.
+- Read the studies on turmeric for fungal infection.

 Irritable Bowel Syndrome (IBS)